catc0pterSE/DunkIt/README.md

 Currently, game is built on primitives (capsules), because i am planning to finish core mechanics first, then get to models and animation.
 I make videos with features i develop.
 Playlist: https://www.youtube.com/playlist?list=PLdi13vlsEuMr2YQwDRI99FKOhC-DQvvTt

 I develop this game trying to keep OOP approach and SOLID principles in mind.
-Dependency injection type - Pure DI.
+Dependency injection type - Pure DI (zenject is too "massive" dor WebGL which is target platform)
 Camera is maid by Cinemachine, cutscenes - by TimeLine, AI - with NodeCanvas Behavior Trees.